google/WebFundamentals/src/content/en/fundamentals/web-components/shadowdom.md

 v0 version that shipped in Chrome 35</a>, and the webcomponents.js polyfills.
 The concepts are the same, but the v1 spec has important API differences.
-It's also the version that all major browsers have agreed to implement, with implementations already in Safari Tech Preview and Chrome Canary.
+It's also the version that all major browsers have agreed to implement, with implementations already in Safari, Chrome and Firefox.
 Keep reading to see what's new or check out the section on <a href="#historysupport">
 History and browser support</a> for more info.